 When people ask me what my drug of choice was, I tell them the truth.
 Vodka!
 No hesitation.
 And yes, alcohol is a drug!
 It may be legal, but so are cigarettes.
 Both are powerful drugs with the ability to destroy human beings both physically and mentally.

 Most people don’t recognize all of these things, but an alcoholic does.
 As an alcoholic, I find it fascinating when a normal drinker doesn’t finish their drink; when they just leave it on the table to be dumped down the drain.
 I don’t understand how they can just leave it there!
-Or how they can have one glass of wine with dinner and then follow it with a water or coffee.
+Or when a “normal” drinker has a glass of wine with dinner and then follows it with a water or coffee.
+What?
+They don’t want another one?!?
 It just doesn’t make sense to me, because that was not my experience with alcohol.

 But then I did.
 I did those things!
-I did every single thing I said I was never going to do…and then I did more.
+I did every single thing I swore I was never going to do…and then I did more…

 Alcohol was the hardest break up I have ever experienced in life.
+My world shattered at my feet the day I realized I had to let it go in order to live.
 I mourned the loss of alcohol, just as I had mourned the loss of my family and my job, and eventually the lives of some my friends who hadn’t quite gotten recovery before it was too late.

 And I don’t say these things to scare anyone or try to convince a “normal” drinker that they should quit.
 If you are able to drink alcohol like a responsible adult, more power to you!
 Have your nightcap, or wine with dinner!
 It does not bother me and I would never pass judgement.
 Lord knows I tried to drink like you!
 I tried so hard, I almost died.
 I am speaking solely to the ones who cannot stop once they start.
+The ones who may not even realize they are addicted just yet.
 Those who are just like me.

 When I first came into recovery, I was literally convinced that I would never have fun again.
 I thought I had a lifetime of socially awkward situations ahead of me.
 I wasn’t sure I would laugh again or feel confident again.
 I thought I would be miserable.
 Interestingly enough, this is usually one of the first things I hear from someone who is new to recovery: “But everybody drinks!
 I’m going to feel left out!
 I will be no fun!”

 Look, I’m going to give it to you straight right now.
 If you are at a point in your life where alcohol has lead to so many negative consequences that you are now seeking recovery, I think it’s safe to say alcohol has already sucked most of the fun out of your life at this point anyway.
 I can speak from experience and admit that I was NOT a fun person to be around at the end of my active addiction.
 Most people in my life avoided me at all costs, and rightfully so!
 I was mean, and sloppy and belligerent.
 I couldn’t drive anywhere anymore because I was always under the influence.
+I was up to my eyeballs in legal consequences and financially ruined.
 I slept a lot and ate very little.
-I was a shell…hollow and alone.
+I was a shell of a human being…hollow and alone.

 Alcohol promised to fill a void and it came up short on that promise.
 I didn’t realize that, until I let it go.